Superexpert/openai-changes-everything-com/episodes/using-ai-to-solve-world-hunger/index.markdown

 # How AI is Tackling Food Waste and Supporting Sustainability Goals

-In this episode of **OpenAI Changes Everything**, host Stephen Walther speaks with Lawrence Stevens, co-founder and Chief Operating Officer of **Fridge Guide AI**, an innovative startup dedicated to reducing food waste through AI-driven solutions.
+In this episode of **Move 37 Podcast**, host Stephen Walther speaks with Lawrence Stevens, co-founder and Chief Operating Officer of **Fridge Guide AI**, an innovative startup dedicated to reducing food waste through AI-driven solutions.
 Food waste is a massive global issue, with approximately 1.3 billion tons—around one-third of all food produced—being lost or wasted annually.
 In the U.S. alone, 30-40% of the food supply is wasted, significantly affecting grocery stores, food banks, and households.

 ## The Scale of Food Waste